addr2data/aws-certification-prep/README.rst

 AWS CERTIFICATION PREP
 ======================

+Start: 			Jun 4, 2018
+Last Update: 	Jun 11, 2018

 Introduction
 ------------
 I started playing with EC2 about 6 years ago.
-I primarily used it to create virtual machines for dev work.
-I learned the basics of EC2, didn't dig too deeply.
-A while back, I changed to using Digital Ocean for creating dev virtual machines.
-Mostly, because of cost difference (at the time) and the simple REST API.
-Recently (Jun 2018), I decided I wanted to pursue AWS certification (for career reasons).
+I primarily used it to create VMs for dev work.
+I learned the basics of EC2, never dug in very deeply.
+A while back, I changed to using Digital Ocean for creating my VMs.
+Mostly, because of cost differences (at the time) and the simple REST API.
+Recently, I decided I wanted to come back to using AWS and pursue certification (for career reasons).
 I have created this GitHub project to help organize my notes/code samples and hopefully, help someone else interested in pursuing AWS certification.
 I expect it to be a work in progress for 12-18 months.

 Exams I have decided to prepare for:
 ------------------------------------